nagarjuna915/CodeBuildDotnetTestReportExample/README.md

 # AWS CodeBuild Test Reporting with .NET Core

-As part of AWS re:Invent 2019 the CodeBuild team announced a new test reporting feature which can help make diagnosing test failures in CodeBuild so much easier.
-You can read more about [here](https://aws.amazon.com/blogs/devops/test-reports-with-aws-codebuild/).
+At AWS re:Invent 2019, [AWS CodeBuild](https://aws.amazon.com/codebuild/) announced a new test reporting feature which can help make diagnosing test failures in CodeBuild much easier.
+You can read more about it [here](https://aws.amazon.com/blogs/devops/test-reports-with-aws-codebuild/).

-As of the time of writing this post CodeBuild supports JUnit XML and Cucumber JSON formatted files for creating test reports.
-I wanted to use this feature for .NET and after a little research I was quickly able to add my .NET tests to my CodeBuild project's reports.
+As of the time of writing this post CodeBuild supports JUnit XML or Cucumber JSON formatted files for creating test reports.
+I wanted to use this feature for .NET and after a little research I was able to quickly add support for .NET tests to my CodeBuild projects.
 Let's take a look at how I made this work.

 ## Project Setup

-For demonstration purpose I have a test project with the following tests.
-I admit these tests don't really do anything but they will give me 3 passing tests and one failing test for a malformed uri exception.
+For demonstration purposes I have a test project with the following tests.
+I admit these tests don't really do anything but they will give me 3 passing tests and one failing test for a malformed Uri exception.

 ```csharp
 using System;